afullstopdot/ft_p/README.md

 ```
-git clone https://github.com/afullstopdot/Libft.git on terminal or download the zip straigh from here.
+git clone https://github.com/afullstopdot/ft_p.git on terminal or download the zip straight from here.
 ```

 ## Compiling the library